saharansameer/ghost-pov/README.md

 # GhostPOV

-GhostPOV is a web-based platform that lets users quickly collect anonymous feedback by sharing a simple link.
-Whether it’s a project, portfolio, resume, or idea — GhostPOV helps you get honest, unfiltered input from anyone, and provides AI-powered summaries and insights.
+GhostPOV is a platform to collect anonymous feedback using a shareable link.
+Anyone can submit feedback without revealing their identity.
+Based on the received feedback, AI-powered summaries and insights can be generated to help you understand the responses quickly.
+It supports a credit-based system, with payments handled through Razorpay.

 ---